aosabook/500lines/pedometer/chapter.md

 There's a fine balance between accounting for likely future iterations of the product, and over-engineering a solution for every conceivable product direction under the sun.
 In this case, it's reasonable to assume that we'll have to handle longer walks in the near future, and the costs of accounting for that in step counting are fairly low.

+### measure_delta

+If the trial provides actual steps taken during the walk, `measure_delta` will return the difference between the calculated and actual steps.

 ### measure_distance

 The distance is measured by multiplying our user's stride by the number of steps.
-Since the distance depends on the step count, `measure_distance` is called after `measure_steps`.
+Since the distance depends on the step count, `measure_steps` must be called before `measure_distance`.

 ### measure_time

 As long as we have a sampling rate, time is calculated by dividing the total number of samples in `filtered_data` by the sampling rate.
 It follows, then, that time is calculated in seconds.

-# Tying It All Together With the Pipeline
+## Tying It All Together With the Pipeline

 Our `Parser`, `Processor`, and `Analyzer` classes, while useful individually, are definitely better together.
 Our program will often use them to run through the pipeline we introduced earlier.
 Since the pipeline will need to be run frequently, we'll create a `Pipeline` class to run it for us.